awsdocs/amazon-athena-user-guide/doc_source/avro-serde.md

  `java -jar avro-tools-1.8.2.jar getschema my_data.avro`

 The `avro-tools-<version>.jar` file is located in the `java` subdirectory of your installed Avro release\.
-To download Avro, see [Apache Avro Releases](http://avro.apache.org/releases.html#Download)\.
-To download Apache Avro Tools directly, see the [Apache Avro Tools Maven Repository](https://mvnrepository.com/artifact/org.apache.avro/avro-tools)\.
+To download Avro, see [Apache Avro releases](http://avro.apache.org/releases.html#Download)\.
+To download Apache Avro Tools directly, see the [Apache Avro tools Maven repository](https://mvnrepository.com/artifact/org.apache.avro/avro-tools)\.

 After you obtain the schema, use a `CREATE TABLE` statement to create an Athena table based on underlying Avro data stored in Amazon S3\.
 To specify the Avro SerDe, use `ROW FORMAT SERDE 'org.apache.hadoop.hive.serde2.avro.AvroSerDe'`\.
 As demonstrated in the following example, you must specify the schema using the `WITH SERDEPROPERTIES` clause in addition to specifying the column names and corresponding data types for the table\.